 16) MAGNETIC USB & USB COVERS

 I know, what has magnetic USB got to do with a clean computer?
-Because it covers up that tiny nook, prevents dirt from entering.
-The best part is, the magnetic head actually makes it easier to connect.
+Because it covers up that tiny nook and prevents dirt from entering.
+The best part is, that the magnetic head actually makes it easier to connect.
 Apple has adopted Magsafe for donkey years, how has USB not even figured this out?

 Thank you for reading, and we have come to the end of this guide.
 I hope that this has helped you to better keep your gadgets clean, and if you have anything to share, please feel free to comment below.
 Good luck and happy cleaning.
 May the digital force be with you.